Arroyo Gardens, Texas

 Arroyo Gardens is a census-designated place (CDP) in Cameron County, in the U.S. state of Texas.
 The population was 456 at the 2010 census.
-Prior to the 2010 census the community was part of the Arroyo Gardens-La Tina Ranch CDP.
+Prior to the 2010 census, the community was part of the Arroyo Gardens-La Tina Ranch CDP.
 It is part of the Brownsville–Harlingen Metropolitan Statistical Area.

 Geography

 Arroyo Gardens is in north-central Cameron County, 14 mi east of Harlingen and 24 mi north of Brownsville.
 It is bordered on the east by La Tina Ranch.

 According to the United States Census Bureau, the CDP has a total area of 10.3 km2, of which 10.2 sqkm is land and 0.1 sqkm, or 1.03%, is water.

+Demographics

+Arroyo Gardens first appeared as a census designated place in the 2010 U.S. census after the Arroyo Gardens-La Tina Ranch CDP was split into the Arroyo Gardens and La Tina Ranch CDPs.